CISM Certification Training - ISACA Certification Training

 - Develop business cases to support investments in information security.

-- Identify internal and external influences to the organization (e.g., emerging technologies, social media, business environment, risk tolerance, regulatory requirements, third-party considerations, threat landscape) to ensure that these factors are continually addressed by the information security strategy.
+- Identify internal and external influences on the organization (e.g., emerging technologies, social media, business environment, risk tolerance, regulatory requirements, third-party considerations, threat landscape) to ensure that these factors are continually addressed by the information security strategy.

 - Gain ongoing commitment from senior leadership and other stakeholders to support the successful implementation of the information security strategy.